SHOP ALL PRODUCTS NOW

 Limonene is a naturally occurring cyclic monoterpene that can be found in essential oils of pine needles, citrus fruits, and other plants.

-Known in the cannabis world for its strong citrus fruit taste and aroma, limonene is commonly used in cosmetics, cleaning products, and food flavoring.
+Known in the cannabis world for its strong citrus taste and aroma, limonene is commonly used in cosmetics, cleaning products, and food flavoring.

 It is currently being studied for its potential therapeutic benefits, with its pleasant scent and other properties helping in reducing anxiety.